-- Information provided on exercise prescription/plan AND - Follow-up with member with documentation provided regarding lack of improvement (failed) after completion of HEP (after suitable 6-week period), or inability to complete HEP due to physical reason- i.e., increased pain, inability to physically perform exercises.
-(Patient inconvenience or noncompliance without explanation does not constitute "inability to complete" HEP). - Dates and duration of failed PT, physician-supervised HEP, or chiropractic treatment should be documented in the original office notes or an addendum to the notes.
+Follow-up with member with documentation provided regarding lack of improvement (failed) after completion of HEP (after the required suitable-6-week timeframe period), or inability to complete HEP due to a documented medical reason (e.g., physical reason i.e., increased pain, or inability to physically perform exercises).
+(Patient inconvenience or noncompliance without explanation does not constitute "inability to complete" HEP).

+Dates and duration of failed PT, physician-supervised HEP, or chiropractic treatment should be documented in the original office notes or an addendum to the notes.